2013 Trentino-Alto Adige/Südtirol provincial elections

 The Trentino-Alto Adige/Südtirol provincial elections of 2013 took place on 27 October 2013.

 Trentino

 Centre-left primary election

 A primary election to determine the candidate for President of the centre-left autonomist coalition were held on 13 July 2013.
 The winner was Ugo Rossi of the Trentino Tyrolean Autonomist Party.

 Parties and candidates

 Results

 In Trentino, where the President is elected directly by the people, Ugo Rossi (Trentino Tyrolean Autonomist Party, supported also by the Democratic Party, the Trentino Tyrolean Autonomist Party and other minor parties) was elected by a landslide (58.1%).
-Diego Mosna (Trentino Project) arrived a distant second with 19.3% of the vote, while Maurizio Fugatti (Northern League Trentino) came third with 6.6%.
+Diego Mosna (Trentino Project) arrived a distant second with 19.3% of the vote, while Maurizio Fugatti (Lega Nord Trentino) came third with 6.6%.

 The Democratic Party was confirmed as the largest party in the Province (22.1%), followed by the Trentino Tyrolean Autonomist Party (17.5%), Union for Trentino (13.3%), Trentino Project (9.0%), Lega Nord Trentino (6.2%) and the Five Star Movement (5.8%).